realA10001986/Dash-Gauges/DIY/README.md

 You can mix analog and digital gauges; the firmware provides a type selection for each single gauge.

 Gauge illumination [yellow numbers]:
-- Yellow 1, yellow 2: R7, R8: Resistors for backlight LEDs of left and center gauge.
+- Yellow_1, yellow_2: R7, R8: Resistors for backlight LEDs of left and center gauge.
 The supply voltage is 5V (INT) or whatever you connect to "Ext.
-Light Power" (EXT).
+Light Power" (yellow_5) (EXT).
 The resistor value depends on LED type and desired brightness.
 Example: 150R for yellow LEDs at 5V (INT).
 A calculator for the resistor value is [here](https://www.digikey.at/en/resources/conversion-calculators/conversion-calculator-led-series-resistor).
-- Yellow 3: R11: Resistor for Roentgens backlight on "Roentgens Light" connector [green 2].
+- Yellow_3: R11: Resistor for Roentgens backlight on "Roentgens Light" connector [green 2].
 When incandescent light bulbs are used, just bridge this.
 The supply voltage is 5V (INT) or whatever you connect to "Ext.
-Light Power" (EXT).
+Light Power" (yellow_5) (EXT).
-- Yellow 4: "Light Power": Solder jumpers for internal or external gauge illumination power: Connect either INT or EXT.
+- Yellow_4: "Light Power": Solder jumpers for selecting internal or external gauge illumination power: Connect either INT or EXT.
 For 5V lighting, close INT.
 To use external power (max.
 12V), close EXT and connect the power supply to "Ext.
 Light Power" [yellow 5].
 If all gauges are lit through LEDs, INT is preferred.
-- 5: "Ext. light power": Power supply for "EXT" setting.
+- Yellow_5: "Ext. light power": Power supply for "EXT" setting.
 - LED1, LED2: Backlight LEDs for left and center gauge.
 These are soldered to the back of the Control Board so they directly reach into the gauge's enclosure.

 ### Gauges